BaileyPillon/j-archive-crawler-with-anki-export/README.md

 Inspiration: Past Jeopardy! contestant Arthur Chu

-# EXAMPLE
+# EXAMPLE - IBM Watson Episodes
 Included is ibm_watson_episodes_scraper.py as an example.
-It takes about one minute due to crawl-delay of j-archive.com.
+It scrapes the three games (three game IDs) associated with the IBM Watson episodes and exports category | clue | answer to a CSV file to then be imported into Anki.
+It takes about one minute to scrape these three episodes due to crawl-delay of j-archive.com.

 # j-archive.com/robots.txt
 ![image](https://github.com/BaileyPillon/j-archive-crawler-with-anki-export/assets/138253619/c53678b8-2f2b-455e-a3da-6f48215bbf0b)